krisztian-hofstadter-tedor/hydeout/_posts/2018-10-11-synaesthesia-and-visual-music.md

 ![](https://www.wfmt.com/wp-content/uploads/2018/08/4206008f-9803-4bdb-f23d-568019639dc0-e1533223375902-962x541.png)

-Artists have been interesting in translating visual to sound and vica versa.
+Artists have been interested in translating visual information to sound and vica versa.
 Does science do anything like this?
 Why do we (they) do this?